TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```

-Now we will evaluate the quality of the model, initially
+Now we will evaluate the predictive performance of the
-  using the training-set, which we expect will return an
+  model, initially using the training-set, which we expect
-  overly optimistic estimate.
-Then, we will evaluate the
+  will return an overly optimistic estimate.
+Then, we will
-  model with the test-set, which should provide a much more
+  evaluate the model with the test-set, which should
-  realistic estimate of model predictive performance:
+  provide a much more reliable estimate of model
+  predictive performance:

 ```
 ## a function to calculate the mean-squared error